JayBrown/diogenes/README.md

 Now, we will find a folder called `diogenes-master`.

-### Building [optional]
+### Building

 There are a few files that need to be built before Diogenes can be run.

-In Debian and Debian-based distros (and maybe in other distributions), you should install some required packages:
+In Debian and Debian-based distros (and maybe in other distributions), install some required packages:

 > `sudo apt install librsvg2-bin build-essential`

-Then, run these commands:
+Then, run these commands (adapt the first one):

 > `cd /path/to/diogenes-master`

 > `make`

-If the terminal returns no errors, don't worry and go to next step without closing terminal.
+If the terminal returns no errors, go to next step without closing terminal.
+Otherwise, open a bug report here!

 ### Installation